Kasey LynchDecember 11, 2024

 Related reading: 4 Ways to Improve the Interview Experience

-It’s important that recruiters accept input from on-site facility managers in terms of coordinated interview scheduling, criteria listed in job descriptions, and more.
-You can reduce feedback loops between recruiters and managers by using tools that streamline decision-making and move hiring forward, accelerating how these key stakeholders work together to achieve recruitment goals
+It’s important that recruiters accept input from on-site facility managers in terms of coordinated interview scheduling, criteria listed in job descriptions, candidate evaluation and feedback, industry-specific insights, and more.
+Doing this will accelerate how these key stakeholders work together to achieve recruitment goals.

 See what an AI-powered candidate experience can do for your company: Check out our Definitive Guide to Candidate Experience.